 As with any form of exercise, running is nothing without proper nutrition.

-If you’ve set your sights on a PB but you’re not seeing any improvement on the race track, then now may be a good time to re-assess and improve your eating habits.
+If you’ve set your sights on a PB but you’re not seeing any improvement on the race track, then now may be a good time to re-assess and improve your nutrition and eating habits.

 - Are you consuming enough protein?
 Protein is essential when it comes to muscle repair and recovery.